pajtai/WikiBuddy/README.md

 ### About:

-The goal of this Ruby script (`main.rb`) is to go through your wiki pages and make sure that any wiki page you link to has a reciprocal link back.
+The goal of this Ruby script (`main.rb`) is to go through your wiki pages and show what pages link to each page.
 Also, it automatically creates a tree of your pages for your `_Sidebar`.
 The relationships in the tree are based on all the internal links of your pages.
 The tree roots itself at your `Home.rb` page.